 Should the selection of the order be tailored to the characteristics of the network, such as depth, to maintain consistent generalizability across various network architectures?

-Through this research, we aim to not only expand EMA-based optimization but also provide insights into the selection the appropriate order of the EMA, ultimately advancing our understanding of optimization techniques and their impact on model generalization.
+Through this research, we aim to not only expand EMA-based optimization but also provide insights into the selection of the appropriate EMA order, ultimately advancing our understanding of optimization techniques and their impact on model generalization.

-While the simple EMAβ in (1) denoises the data effectively, it also introduces lag in the estimation, which may result in inadequate gradient updates, and consequently suboptimal performance.
-To reduce lag, the DEMA(x) and TEMA(x) add lag correcting terms to EMAβ1x (see [26] for details).
+While the simple EMAβ in (1) denoises the data effectively, it also introduces lag in the estimation, which may result in inadequate gradient updates and suboptimal performance.
+To reduce lag, DEMA(x) and TEMA(x) add lag correcting terms to EMAβ1x (see [26] for details).

-In this research, we will introduce and explore the generalization of EMA to general kth order EMA, called KEMAk.
+In this research, we will introduce and explore the generalization of EMA to a general kth order EMA, called KEMAk.
 Here, EMAkx denotes k recursive applications of EMA on x.
 We define

 ∆1x=EMA1x (2)